What is IUI and who is it for?

 After procedure, the patient will take some medication to help support the lining of the womb.
 A pregnancy test is taken two weeks after the procedure.
 If the test is positive, a scan will be arranged to determine the viability of the pregnancy.
 If it is negative, the patient will be advised to stop the medication and a period will occur.

 What are the features and benefits of IUI?

 IUI is a low risk and minimally invasive technique which is also less expensive than IVF treatment.

-If you would like to know more information about IUI or wish to book a consultation, please contact the clinic.
+If you would like to know more information about IUI or wish to book a consultation, get in touch.